Cabals, witchcraft, rites and creepy masks – welcome to the list of top occult horror movies ever made.

 This Canadian horror hasn’t been given much love since its premiere, but don’t listen to the haters (yep, I said it).

-The film centers on a very direct body transformation of a young girl, whose being held in a cabin by a very shady guy.
+The Heretics (2017) centers on a very direct body transformation of a young girl, whose being held in a cabin by a very shady guy.

 What makes it stand out is the very detailed, meticulously designed disintegration of the girl’s body.
 In an almost Cronenbergian style, the director Chad Archibald destroys his protagonist piece by piece, turning her into a disgusting, slimy cocoon.
-It’s super gross, but once it adds all of the occult elements, it gets actually scary.
+It’s super gross, but once it adds all of the occult elements, it crawls under your skin.

 Again, it’s not the direct occultism that plays its role here.
 However, Robert Eggers brings all of the dark forces to make his eerie indie gem work.